ayushgw/chair/README.md

 # Chairs - A CSS Grid Project

 This repository contains SCSS boilerplate code to quickly get started on building a webpage following a simplified version of the 7-1 pattern.
+Inspired from [here](https://dribbble.com/shots/4283610-Chair-Full-Page).

 ### Prerequisites